springnz/sparkplug/README.md

 }
 ```

 `SparkOperation` are typically created using the companion class.
-Here is the simplest possible example:
+Here is a simple example:

 ```scala
 val textRDDOperation: SparkOperation[RDD[String]] = SparkOperation {